ual-cci/MSc-Coding-2/Week-4.md

 ## Next steps
-- Consider how you might restructure and refactor your Arduino projects to work on the PI
+- Consider how you might restructure and refactor your openFrameworks or Arduino projects to work on the PI
 - Work in groups to share ideas about what advantages this might bring e.g. sound and graphics, machine learning, faster on-unit processing
 - What other kinds of projects might you be able to create that were previously out of reach?
 - In groups discuss and plan some small project with the PI.